sunhome243/sunhome243.github.io/_posts/2026-01-04-why-i-ditched-apple-intelligence.md

 ## Conclusion

 For now, I am switching back to a server-side solution.
 I'll have to pay the inference cost, but the performance will be stable, community is more vibrant, and the tools are mature enough to get the reasoning capability I need.
+I have to admit that I can not expect too much from a free, 3B, hybrid model, but I had hoped for a bit more.
+(I was NOT expecting 4000 token context window)

 Apple's engineering is marvelous, but physics is physics.
 A heavily quantized 3B model with a 4k context window simply cannot handle the reasoning density required for a personalized agentic workflow.
 I might revisit this when the hardware can support more context window, but for now, privacy and cost aren't worth the trade-off in utility.